3rkut/UsefulSources/README.md

 # What does it include?

 * Ransomware Group's researches,
-* APT's,
+* APT's,Talks,
-* Interesting Doxed CyberCriminals,
+* Interesting Doxed CyberCriminals && Interview with Hackers,
 * Useful Programming scripts(evil malware tricks,injection techniques etc..),
 * Awesome Slides(OPSec and privacy or some amazing slides from DEFCON/Blackhat/RSA Conferences.).